aglover/recoil/README.md

 ## What's all this mean?

 In essence, PgBouncer is acting like both a connection pool (with 200 connections) and a router.
 Conceptually, it's like a load balancer.
+Keen observers will note that the primary has a backdoor via port `49149`.
+It's with this port that I can demonstrate PgBouncer's other handy feature: connection pools.